o5edaxi/paloversion/README.md

                         the script directory
   -v FIRMWARE_REGEX, --firmware-regex FIRMWARE_REGEX
                         Regex to limit the script to certain firmware file names.
-Default: "^PanOS_"
+Default: "^PanOS_" -n, --no-download     Only create the csv, without downloading files.
+When targeting a firewall, this will cause the csv to lack the hashes, as the firewall API doesn't provide them and the only way is to get them from the files. "scp_profile" is not used with this flag.
+Default: False

 ```